 Screen Reader Support for Calendars

-Eckerd websites Google Calendars on various pages, such as our public events listing.
+Eckerd websites Google Calendars on various pages.
 These calendars are accessible with common browser/screen readers.
 Keyboard shortcuts are also available after adding our calendars to your personal Google Calendar; click the link at the bottom right corner of our calendars to add them.

 This privacy statement explains the type of information collected from visitors accessing all Eckerd College websites.
 The data is used to improve website quality as permitted under campus policies or as required by law.